 Overall this set of results presents a mixed picture on the ability of the different tests and subscales to meaningfully measure the intended skills in the population studied.
-This section presents further evidence to understand the potential sources of measurement error and derives practical guidelines for the measurement of related skills in empirical work.
+This section presents further evidence to consider the potential sources of measurement error and derives practical guidelines for the measurement of related skills in empirical work.

-A. Interaction with enumerators
+A. Interaction with Enumerators

 Most tests were initially designed to be self-administrated.
-Yet in a rural developing country setting, because many respondents are unable to read, the questions are typically asked by an enumerator.
+Yet in a rural developing-country setting, because many respondents are unable to read, the questions are typically asked by an enumerator.
 This may affect responses in multiple ways even after intensive efforts to harmonize practices during enumerator training.
 Drawing on the random assignment of enumerators to respondents, we therefore estimate to what extent answers are affected by enumerators.
-Table 8 shows the R of a regression of the improved constructs on enumerator fixed effects.
+Table 8 shows the R^2 of a regression of the improved constructs on enumerator fixed effects.
 Ideally one would like these fixed effects to have no explanatory power.
-Yet 4 percent of the variance of the cognitive skills can be explained by which enumerator asked the questions (significant at 10% level), this is up to 7 percent for technical skills and 9 percent for noncognitive skills (both significant at 1% level).
+Yet 4 percent of the variance of the cognitive skills can be explained by which enumerator asked the questions (significant at 10 percent level); this is up to 7 percent for technical skills and 9 percent for noncognitive skills (both significant at the 1 percent level).
+This suggests a large amount of noise introduced by enumerators, possibly due to the level of explanations they provide or other unintended nudges.